Antikyth/Antikyth/README.md

 ### Hello!
-I'm just a student who loves learning and programming.
+I'm a student that loves learning and programming.
 I love sharing my discoveries with others, and making it easier for the next person to do the same.

 ### [[AquariWM](https://github.com/AquariWM)]